Funding Resources for Georgia Energy Researchers

 The PPP USA targets areas within natural sciences and engineering.

 The allowance covers all expenditures within the scope of mobility and the stay.
 Eligible for funding are short-term stays of academics (up to 30 days) and young academics (up to 50 days).
 On the German side, DAAD provides funding for members of the German research group for stays at the foreign partner institution if no other arrangement was made with the foreign partner institution.
 For the purposes of this programme, young academics are defined as junior researchers currently completing their doctorate and academics at the outset of their academic careers who completed their doctorate no more than five years ago.

 An application must present a specific academic research project of high quality, on which the partners from Germany and the USA intend to work together in an ideally complementary manner.
 Proposals involving research into general scientific questions of interest to both research groups are not sufficient.
 Basic financing of the project (personal and material expenses on both sides) must be ensured.
 The application will only be considered if written confirmation of the cooperation from the partner institution in the USA is included.

-Outward Mobility Funding
+Outgoing Mobility Funding

-Sending RLS-Science students to colleagues outside of Georgia
+Sending RLS-Sciences students to colleagues outside Georgia

 Graduate Research Opportunities Worldwide (GROW) | National Research Foundation (USA) and FWF (Austria) and CAPES (Brazil)